iamadeadpixel/VUStatsCollector/README.md

 the VU alternative for procon's chatguidstatslogger heavy work in progress, not yet useable for a live server,but works.

-Ups, missed some tdm commands in the documentation this is updated.

-6.0.0 : Split kits in own sections
+7.0.0 : Added the missing M-com stuff
 #
 Some code used from: Doc-Ice-Elm, Joe_91
-Code fixes: Bree_Arnold and Doc-Ice-Elm, Jassent, IllustrisJack, Bree_Arnold SQLite fix for getting weapon kills: NoFaTe
+Code fixes: Bree_Arnold and Doc-Ice-Elm, Jassent, IllustrisJack SQLite fix for getting weapon kills: NoFaTe

 almost working: revive check - human vs bot, bot bs human , human vs human